22 Best Places to Travel in September

 12. Shanghai, China

-There is almost no time of the year when Shanghai, China will not be busy with people, after all, it is a city with a population of 26 million, but September has some advantages over other months of the year.
+As one of the best places to visit in China, Shanghai is almost always busy with people — after all, it is a city with a population of 26 million — but September has some advantages over other months of the year.
 September marks the end of the high tourist season, so you will begin to see temperatures and hotel rates start to decline, especially by the end of the month.

 - Read More: Top-Rated Tourist Attractions in Shanghai

 13. Minneapolis, Minnesota